-- Contact local authorities or check online for fireworks laws specific to your area. - Always read and follow the instructions listed on fireworks packaging. - Store fireworks in a cool, dry place out of children's reach.
+- Contact local authorities or check online for fireworks laws specific to your area, or visit the Idaho Legislature's website at https://legislature.idaho.gov/statutesrules/idstat/title39/t39ch26/ for more information. - Always read and follow the instructions listed on fireworks packaging. - Store fireworks in a cool, dry place out of children's reach.